What is Cervicitis?

 The cervix is a small, circular organ that sits at the top of the vaginal canal and forms the opening to the uterus.
-Cervicitis is a quite common condition that is described as inflammation of the cervix.
+Cervicitis is a quite common condition that is described as an inflammation of the cervix.

 Cervicitis can be caused by an allergy, infection, or physical irritation or injury to the cervix.
 It’s important for your doctor to determine the cause of your cervicitis, especially if that cause is an infection.
 An infection can rapidly spread to other organs, such as your uterus or fallopian tubes, and cause problems for your future fertility.
 If you are already pregnant, an infection can increase the risk of complications for you and your baby.